 - so-called “professional employees” under the professional exemption.

-- performs specific job duties.
+- perform specific job duties.

 The law refers to these two requirements as: